Department of Art

 Credit by Examination

 Students who fulfill the studio art portfolio requirements for the Advanced Placement (AP) examination and earn a score of 4 or 5 will receive credit for ARTS 102, 103, or 104.
 Students who score a 3 can petition to waive relevant prerequisites via portfolio review, although no course credit will be given (see the undergraduate advisor in studio art).
 Students earning a score of 6 or higher on the International Baccalaureate (IB) portfolio will be granted three credits for ARTS 104.
-Students who score a 5 on the IB may petition for a portfolio review to determine if they can be exempt from a prerequisite of ARTS 102 or 104.
+Students who score a 5 on the IB may petition for a portfolio review to determine if they can exempt ARTS 102 or 104.

 Advanced Placement by Portfolio Review